dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 ```python
 deps=get_asset_key_for_model([dbt_models], "customers")
 ```
+This line finds the `customers` dbt model, gets its corresponding asset key, and directly sets it as a dependency of the new `customer_histogram` asset.
 This line finds our `customers` dbt model, gets its corresponding asset key, and directly sets it as a dependency of our new `customer_histogram` asset.

 ## Scheduling dbt models